gravitional/note-on-physics/learn-template.md/learn.vscode.md

 ## split

 Pro Tip: If you press and hold the Alt key while hovering over the toolbar action to split an editor, it will offer to split to the other orientation.
 This is a fast way to split either to the right or to the bottom.

+# Playground

+In the bottom right of the Welcome page, there is a link to the Interactive playground where you can interactively try out VS Code's features. ` Help > Interactive Playground `.

+## multi-cursor editing

+## intelli-sense

+## line-actions